liuxuhelloworld/liuxuhelloworld.github.io/_posts/2021-06-09-spring-mvc.md

 A viewer's job is to render the data into HTML that will be displayed in the browser.

 Spring支持多种定义view的方式:
 - JSP (JavaServer Pages): the servlet container itself (Tomcat by default) implements the JSP specification.
 Java servlet containers usually look for JSPs somewhere under /WEB-INF.
-JSP is only an option if you're building your application as a WAR file and deploying it in a traditional servlet container
+JSP is only option if you're building your application as a WAR file and deploying it in a traditional servlet container
 - Thymeleaf: spring-boot-starter-thymeleaf
 - FreeMarker: spring-boot-starter-freemarker
 - Mustache: spring-boot-starter-mustache